nilcons/crypto-key-derivation/README.md

 This means that as far as you are using non-hardened derivation paths, you can generate all the valid public keys from the root without knowing any of the secrets.
-This can be used to gather balances without having the ability to spend them.
+This can be used to gather balances without having the ability to spend them (e.g. webshop).

 The standard notation of a path in the tree is like this:
 "m/44'/0'/0'/1/3".
 Here we generating the root from a seed and then